noisyboiler/wampy/README.rst

     $ wampy run docs.examples.services:DateService

-Now open a Python console.
+Now open a Python console in a new terminal, allowing the DateService to run uninterupted in your original terminal.

 ::